pranjalnp1/PSP-final-project/README.md

 ## 1. Overview
 This repository contains the code used for the analysis of exploring the relationship between COVID-19 vaccinations and case numbers over time.
 By analysing temporal patterns and performing lag-based correlations, this project seeks to understand whether vaccination efforts have had a delayed impact on reducing COVID-19 cases.

-The hypothesis explored in this analysis is:
-> "Vaccination efforts have a delayed effect on reducing COVID-19 cases, with variations based on regional factors"

 ## 2. Project Structure
 The repository is organized as follows: